erlerobot/erle_gitbook/en/beaglepilot/tutorials/installing_and_configuring_beaglepilot.md

 ```
 make erle
 ```
+You could target other boards, no only `erle`.
+At the time of writting, `pxf` is also supported.

+A log of the compilation process is provided [here](https://gist.github.com/vmayoral/4b78947bfa32f7446549).

 ----

-In a BeagleBone (white) running at 720 MHz (perf. mode) the compilation time is about 10 minutes.
+**In a BeagleBone (white) running at 720 MHz (perf. mode) the compilation time is about 10 minutes.**

 ----